katilp/opendata-howto-docker-pre-exercise/_episodes/02-installing-docker.md

 One can think of the **container image** as the main ingredients for preparing a dish, and the final dish as the **container** itself.
 You can prepare many dishes (**containers**) based on the same ingredients (**container image**).
 Images can exist without containers, whereas a container needs to run an image to exist.
 Therefore, containers are dependent on images and use them to construct a run-time environment and run an application.

-The final dish, for us, is a container that can be thought of as an isolated machine (running on the local machine) with mostly its own operating system and the adequate software and run-time environment to process CMS open data.
+The final dish, for us, is a container that can be thought of as an isolated machine (running on the host machine) with mostly its own operating system and the adequate software and run-time environment to process CMS open data.

 Docker provides the ability to create, build and/or modify images, which can then be used to create containers.
-We will not use this aspect of the technology because, as you will see later, we will use already-built and ready-to-use images in order to create our needed containers.
+We will not use this aspect of the technology because, as you will see later, we will use an already-built and ready-to-use image in order to create our needed container.

 ## Commands Cheatsheet